BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Keep in mind the checkerboard pattern of signs, which begins with + at the top left corner:
+Keep in mind the checkerboard pattern of signs, which begins with + in the top left corner:

 arrow-right